 Taking warfarin has a risk of bleeding and the dose of warfarin needs to be checked regularly.
 Therefore you will need to have regular blood tests if you are taking warfarin.
 If severe bleeding does happen, an injection of vitamin K will help to stop the effect of warfarin and so help to stop the bleeding.

-This operation is not widely available in the UK.
-However NICE has recommended that left atrial appendage occlusion can be considered as a treatment option to reduce the risk of stroke in people with AF.
+The National Institute for Health and Care Excellence (NICE) has recommended that left atrial appendage occlusion can be considered as a treatment option to reduce the risk of stroke in people with AF.